atlantistechnology/sdt/README.md

 PR.
 This can be accomplished using a GitHub Action, or in an analogous way on other repository management services such as GitLab or BitBucket.
-A GitHub Action could look like the below (and such is used in the repository for SDT itself; note that you won't need the middle steps of building the internal tools, generally just the "Analyze semantic changes" step).
+A GitHub Action could look like the below (and such is used in the repository for SDT itself; note you only need the middle steps of building the internal tools if your project includes JSON or Go).
+The "Analyze semantic changes" step will always be needed.
+If you want to use tree-sitter grammars and/or custom versions of SDT-supported programming languages, you will need to install those within the workflow.

 ```yaml
 name: Semantic Diff Tool analysis in PR comment